temporalio/documentation/docs-src/cloud-context/certificates-intro.md

 [Worker Processes](/workers/#worker-process) require CA certificates and private keys to connect to Temporal Cloud.
 Temporal Cloud does not require an exchange of secrets; only the certificates produced by private keys are used for verification.

-All certificates used by Temporal Cloud must meet the provided requirements.
+All certificates used by Temporal Cloud must meet the following requirements.